 -Small group evidence-led interventions to support pupil's well-being are delivered to targeted pupils and groups.
-These and aim to support improved interaction skills, emotional resilience and well-being. -Pupils who find outside class times difficult are provided with alternative small group opportunities within the school and action is taken to develop their social interaction skills.
+These and aim to support improved interaction skills, emotional resilience and well-being. -Pupils who find outside class times difficult are provided with alternative small group opportunities, and calming spaces to self and co- regulate within the school and action is taken to develop their social interaction skills.